 The Note 10 Lite costs half as much as the Note 10+, but you still get the S Pen, large battery, and decent internal hardware.

 What you are missing out on is the extras.
 As the Note 10 Lite is aimed at the mid-range segment, Samsung went with a plastic chassis, and there's no IP68 dust and water resistance, 15W wireless charging, or a Wi-Fi ax modem.
 Samsung has done a fantastic job retaining the essence of the Note 10+, but by offering a more mainstream design without the added features, it can sell the Note 10 Lite for less than half the price of the Note 10+.

 Samsung is looking to tap into that segment with the Note 10 Lite.
 The phone won't be launching in the U.S. at all; instead, Samsung is focusing its attention on the likes of India, China, and other global markets.
-Samsung is using an FHD+ panel and leveraging the two-year-old Exynos 9810 — the same chipset that powered the global Galaxy S9 — in the Note 10 Lite to bring the overall cost to ₹38,999 ($545).
+However, you can pick up the global variant of the Note 10 Lite on Amazon for $445.

 |Category||Samsung Galaxy Note 10+||Samsung Galaxy Note 10 Lite|

 |Operating system||Android 10

 3 x 2.41GHz Kryo 485

 4 x 1.70GHz Cortex A55

 |MicroSD slot||Yes (Up to 1TB)||Yes (Up to 1TB)|